Trauma & the Holidays: Navigating Difficult Emotions

 Try:

-Holding a warm mug and noticing the sensation
+• Holding a warm mug and noticing it’s weight and warmth

 You Are Not Alone

-This time of year can amplify loneliness, especially if you’re choosing to step away from people or patterns that no longer serve you.
+This time of year can amplify loneliness, especially if you’re choosing to step away from relationships or traditions that no longer serve you.

 Please remember:

-Support is available through therapy, through chosen relationships, and through your own growing relationship with yourself.
+Support can be found, in therapy, in chosen relationships, and within your own growing relationship with yourself.

 You’re Allowed to Do It Differently